 Car Steering = Driver’s Steering Effort + Gear Reduction + Additional Support (Hydraulic / Electric)

-If you would like to know for sure, we have written an article about the Top 7 steering rack problems you can identify [with Videos!].
-Give it a read, it can potentially save you thousands of Ringgit Malaysia.
+If you’re not sure whether your steering system is faulty, we have written an article about the Top 7 steering rack problems you can identify [with Videos!].
+Give it a read, it might just steer you in the right direction.

 Until then, drive safe and drive smart!